 For instance, if most competitor affiliate programs offer a 15% commission, your program probably won’t be successful if your affiliate commission is only 10%.

-4. Plan your starting commission on the lower side.
+4. Consider setting your starting commission on the lower side.

 Now that you’ve analyzed your customer lifetime value and other brands’ affiliate programs, it’s time to set your own affiliate commission rate.

 Find a range of commission rates that’s both enticing compared to competitors and affordable for your business.
-Then, start with a base rate on the lower end of that range.
+Then, it’s best to start with a base rate on the lower end of that range.

 Why?
 This gives you room to increase your commission later on, while also putting your business needs first.